ginobilinie/codeBook/README.md

 39. searchInsert.cpp: Search the proper location for a insertion or the correct index for a given value for a sorted array.

 40. biSearchRotatedSortedArray.cpp: The key point is to judge which part of the array is the well sorted part.
 And we make comparison and decision based on these well sorted part.
-Also, we can first biSearch the largest value, and then make a regular biSearch over the half.
+Also, we can first biSearch the largest value, and then make a regular biSearch over the reasonable region.

 # old
 for fun, forever